 Honduras is the second poorest country in the Western Hemisphere, second only to Haiti.
 Three-fourths of the country is rugged mountains, leaving little land to support agriculture.
 Infrastructure, once outside the main cities, is minimal.
 Many remote villages are barely reachable on unpaved roads frequently washed out by mudslides.
 Many are without electricity, and water is often carried by hand from the closest streams or rivers.
 The ground water is contaminated, and most villagers suffer from water-borne parasites.

 Honduras is made of 18 different states, and Honduras Good Works focuses its efforts on the region of El Paraiso, one of the country’s poorest states.
 For many of the villagers we serve, our medical missions provide the only medical treatment they receive.
 Our medical mission goes to Honduras every July.
-To date, we have provided medical care for over 33,000 underserved Hondurans.
-Government supported education stops at the sixth grade.
-Continuing school beyond the sixth grade must be paid by parents, and for the poor that means education stops, period.
-That’s where Honduras Good Works helps.
-Our Secondary Education Scholarship Program is supporting 140 students from these rural villages continue their education beyond the sixth grade and hopefully graduate from high school.
+To date, we have provided medical care for over 50,000 underserved Hondurans.

 Access to clean drinking water is another challenge faced by the rural villages.
 Surface water is contaminated, and even wells have unsafe levels of mineral deposits.
 Honduras Good Works is now partnering with other organizations to develop appropriate water systems for the rural villages we serve.
 Imagine being able to turn on a tap in your home and have clean drinking water flowing!
 For centuries, this has been unimaginable for rural villagers.
 Having accessible, clean drinking water not only solves health issues but also delivers a level of freedom these villagers have never known.

 Most of these villagers have no church or clergy.
 Wherever we go, we reflect the Face of Christ in our programs.
-We are helping villages build their own churches.
-In 2011 we consecrated the first church.
-In 2012 we are working on two more.
+We have helped to build 3 churches, and we provide ongoing support to local clergy, so they can administer to their flock.

 Why Honduras?
 Because we are called to do good works and because we believe we can and do make a difference—one soul at a time.